zesty-io/RFCs/text/rfc-0005-template-schema-files-blueprints-in-YAML.md

 **Changes**

-* Head would be abstracted into a head.xml file, that is optional referenced in the Blueprint YAML
+* Head would be abstracted into a head.xhtml file, that is optional referenced in the Blueprint YAML
 * Content that populates collection schemas will be abstracted to an optional content XML file
 * Clippings will no longer have a special reference point, but be treated as any other Schema
 * `Plate.xml` will be renamed to `blueprint.yaml`